 Fill the three reservoirs with the respective solution and wash each line (black) with the corresponding solution.
 Fill the main (blue) line at the end without air bubbles using solution (1).

 NOTE: Oxygenate the solutions prior (10 min) and during use.
-Fill the line from reservoir (3) to the tap with Ca2+-free cardioplegic solution.
+Fill the line from reservoir (3) to the tap with low calcium, high potassium solution.

 Prepare a suture to tie the heart around the aorta at the cannula.